oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/dynamic_profiler/README.md

 | What you will learn               | About the Intel® FPGA Dynamic Profiler for DPC++ <br> How to set up and use this tool <br> A case study of using this tool to identify performance bottlenecks in pipes.
 | Time to complete                  | 15 minutes

+> **Note**: This sample has been tuned to show the results described on Arria 10 devices.
+While it compiles and runs on the other supported devices, the hardware profiling results may differ slighly from what is described below.

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
 > For using the simulator flow, Intel® Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH: